-The academic year starts at the beginning of August and runs until the end of June including 191 school days.
-The academic year is divided into three terms for Early Childhood and Primary Programs and two semesters for the Secondary Program.
+The academic year starts at the beginning of August and runs until in the middle of June, including 190 school days.
+The academic year is divided into three terms for Early Childhood and Primary Programmes and two semesters for the Secondary Programme.
 The school calendar can be viewed on the school website here.

-FIS Academic 2022-2023 Calendar (Student)
+Academic 2023-2024 Calendar (Student)